 Avi’s treatment took about 8 months.
 He had 6 weeks of chemotherapy treatments, three different drugs, then surgery to remove the tumor, and then another 4 months of chemo treatments.
 Because of Avi’s age and the location of the tumor, the best option to prevent recurrence and avoid continuing surgeries was an amputation.
 Avi had part of his left leg amputated, through a procedure called rotationplasty, in July 2005.
 He had a month to recuperate and then had to continue chemotherapy for another 4 months.
 Each time Avi got chemo, he had to stay in the hospital for 2-4 days.
 He had 20 separate hospital admissions, ranging from 2 days to 7, over the course of his treatment.
 It was hard on the family to have him at the hospital so much, but the art therapists, doctors, and child life specialists helped make the stays manageable.
 Also, friends and family helped out with Ellie.

 Avi has been cancer free since November 2005!
 He has grown up with a prosthetic leg, but he has not let this get in the way of him having a completely normal childhood.
-He played on a baseball team, practiced tae kwon do, and currently competes on a swim team.
+He played on a baseball team, practiced tae kwon do, competed on a swim team and is currently very active in theater at Walter Johnson High School.
 Avi has raced in the JUST TRYAN IT triathlon 5 times and has been a top fundraiser.
 Giving back to Georgetown is a big priority for the family.
 In addition to helping with JUST TRYAN IT, they have cooked meals for families staying in the hospital and organized a toy drive.
-Avi is now serving on the Student Advisory Board for JUST TRYAN IT.
+Avi has served on the Student Advisory Board for JUST TRYAN IT.